gitrlawton/canva-prototyping-extension/README.md

 Potential improvements include:

-- Supporting linking more element types beyond text elements
+- Supporting linking more element types besides text elements
-- Supporting querying the location of elements for a more realistic interactive experience
+- Supporting querying the location of elements for a more realistic, interactive experience
 - Implementing a more robust, in-app preview system